$L^{\infty}$ estimates and uniqueness results for nonlinear parabolic equations with gradient absorption terms: The Dirichlet problem in

 \subsection{Solutions of the heat equation with $L^{1}$ data}

-In the following, since the regularization used at Section does not provide estimates up to the boundary, thus we use another argument: the notion of \textit{ entropy solution, }introduce din \cite{Pr}, for the problem\textit{ }
+The regularization method used at Section \ref{Rn} does not provide estimates up to the boundary.
+In this section we use another argument: the notion of \textit{ entropy solution, }introduced in \cite{Pr}, for the problem\textit{ }